-Clearly economics has an important role to play in this area, despite the dominance of other subject areas in the general debate.
-What is needed is more recognition of the importance of the economics of security and the value economists can bring to the existing literature.
-One only has to read copies of the Economics Peace and Security Journal (epsjournal.org.uk) to see the important contributions economists have made and the range of subject areas that require their attention, eg a forthcoming issue on water conflict.
+It is clear that economics has the potential to play an important role in this area, despite the dominance of other subject areas in the general debate.
+What is needed is more recognition of the importance of the economics of security and the value economists can bring to the existing literature, moving beyond the contributions of neoclassical economics.
+The Economics Peace and Security Journal (epsjournal.org.uk) was set up to contribute to developing a pluralistic economic perspective on issues of peace and security.
+It publishes accessible works that indicate the important contributions economists have made and the range of subject areas that still require their attention, eg a forthcoming issue on water conflict.